senchalabs/docs-i18n/guides/drawing_and_charting/README.md

 ## Chart Component Overview

-The chart package consists of a hierarchy of classes to provide data visualization functionality.
+The Chart package consists of a hierarchy of classes that provide data visualization functionality.
-These include series, axes, interactions and mechanisms to implement markers and legend.
+These include series, axes, interactions, and mechanisms for implementing markers and legends.
 This section provides an overview on how these classes are tied together and what functionality is included in each class.
-The following sections cover the specific axes, series and interactions.
+The following sections cover the specific axes, series, and interactions.

     @example preview
     var store = Ext.create("Ext.data.Store", {